-Implicit subsidy-For a participating employer in a pooled health plan, in the current year, this is the difference (positive or negative) between the year's expected age-specific retiree per-capita claims costs5 and the plan's current year actual premium rates.
+Implicit subsidy-For a participating employer in a pooled health plan, in the current year, this is the difference (positive or negative) between the year's expected age-specific retiree per capita claims costs and the plan's current year actual premium rates.
 In future years, it is the difference between projected age-specific retiree claims costs and projected premium rates.
 For this purpose, age-specific retiree claims costs are based on the experience of the entire pool or, for a partially pooled health plan, on a weighted mix of the experience of the entire pool versus the experience of the one employer being valued.
+Note that other types of cross-subsidies potentially exist (such as geographic or industry-based) but they are outside the scope of this practice note.

-Aging factor-For a given age, this is the assumed percentage by which per-capita health claims cost at that age is higher than for the previous age6 (or lower than for the subsequent age).
+Aging factor-For a given age, this is the assumed percentage by which per capita health claims cost at that age is higher than for the previous age (or lower than for the subsequent age).
 The percentage can be affected by many variables including status type (active versus retired), Medicare eligibility, benefit type (medical, prescriptions drug, dental), gender, and network type (such as preferred provider organization [PPO] versus health maintenance organization [HMO]).